-- The timestamp for entries before April 28th, 2020 will display in Pacific Time.
+- The timestamp will display entries in UTC time.

 - This timestamp is simply when the entry was first added.
 If the entry was created, and then updated, the timestamp will show you the initial creation day/time and not the edits.